The Middle East is a gray spot on the map for many travelers.

 The truth is that the Middle East is a young place, with 65% of the population under 30, and the number of users online jumping more than 1,800% in the last 10 years.

-Cafe Culture With Wireless Signals Floating Along Shisha Clouds
+Cafe Culture with Wireless Signals and Shisha Clouds

 Free wireless access is also abundant – expanding these watering holes from physical to digitally social meeting places.